 Facebook, the largest social media platform in the world, has 2.4 billion users.
 Other social media platforms including Youtube and Whatsapp also have more than one billion users each.

-These numbers are huge – there are 7.7 billion people in the world, with 3.5 billion of us online.
+These numbers are huge – there are 7.7 billion people in the world, with at least 3.5 billion of us online.
 This means social media platforms are used by one-in-three people in the world, and more than two-thirds of all internet users.

 Social media has changed the world.
 The rapid and vast adoption of these technologies is changing how we find partners, how we access information from the news, and how we organize to demand political change.